oneapi-src/DPCPP_Reference/source/iface/device.rst

 .. rubric:: Parameters

 =================  ===
-nbSubDev           Number of subdevices counts             Vector of sizes for the subdevices affinityDomain     See `sycl::info::partition_affinity_domain`_
+count              Number of compute units per subdevice counts             Vector with number of compute units for each subdevice affinityDomain     See `sycl::info::partition_affinity_domain`_
 =================  ===